K1rakishou/KurobaExLite/README.md

 - Navigate reply chains.
 - Use search.
 - Thread scroll position is stored/restored.
+- View media.
+ComposeSubsamplingScaleImage for static images, mpv for gifs/videos.

 What you can't do which will be implemented in the future:
-- Media viewer (Tachiyomi's image decoder for images/gifs, mpv for videos (no exoplayer)).
 - Reply to posts.
 - Navigate other sites (maybe?).
 - Albums.